Our monthly Adult ADHD Salon in Palo Alto ran late Wednesday night, as usual.

 - What you ate for breakfast

-- And even if you’re following through on a routine you’ve set for yourself.
+- How well you’re following through on a routine you’ve set for yourself

-Leave it to Silicon Valley’s geeks then (including the ones who might have ADHD but don’t know it) to come up with an entire self-monitoring movement where, as the story explains:
+Leave it to Silicon Valley’s geeks (including the ones who have ADHD but don’t know it—or don’t want to know it).
+They’ve come up with an entire self-monitoring movement where, as the story explains:

 Individuals measure the minutia of moods, weight, pain, muscle mass, even their innermost thoughts, in an effort to know themselves better and improve their lives.

-All this sounds great; we can’t hit targets without first identifying them.
-But without bringing neurophysiological information to bear, this amassed minutiae might have its limits.
-After all, being software-savvy does not translate to being neuroscience-savvy.
+All this sounds great.
+We can’t hit targets without first identifying them.
+Yet, without bringing neurophysiological information to bear, this amassed minutiae might have severe limits.
+After 20 years of living in Silicon Valley and leading Adult ADHD groups, I’ve learned: Being software-savvy does not translate to being neuroscience-savvy.

 Bo Adler is a leader in this geek elite “Quantified Self “movement.
-The story begins by relating how conventional medicine has offered no good treatment for his long-standing sleep problems:
+The story (that’s no longer available) begins by relating how conventional medicine has offered no good treatment for his long-standing sleep problems:

 So when young computer scientist goes to bed each night, he conducts his own one-man research study, determined to find secrets to restful slumber….

 Interpreting the data from his Sunnyvale apartment, the Cal Tech-educated Adler seeks to identify lifestyle factors — Pepsi?
 Worry?
-A girlfriend’s visit? — that might correlate with restlessnss.
+A girlfriend’s visit? — that might correlate with restlessness.

 “Doctors just follow the recipe books.
 That is not helpful,” he said.
 “Everybody is different.
 Maybe there are things that are specific about me.”

 Sleep is a complex subject, especially in this Age of Distraction.
-And it is only in recent years that we are making important discoveries about why we sleep.
+Moreover, it is only in recent years that we are making important discoveries about why we sleep.

-Adler sets an example for us all by playing a pro-active role in monitoring and managing his own health.
+Adler sets an example for us all by pro-actively monitoring and managing his own health.
 A good physician requires data.

 (Note: Please be sure to read Adler’s comment below for clarification; and you can read his “Suggestions for Sleep Apnea Self-Experiment”)